tenxfarm/notes-bak/Design.md

-Before we can start operations we need a base setup.
+Before we can start [[Operations]] we need a base setup.
 This setup needs to be modular and self contained, so that we can replicate it to scale without worrying about existing systems.

 ## Core aspects of an aquaponics farm